 Factor size and activity levels into the equation, too.
 A Basset Hound might be content to loaf around the house, but a Rhodesian Ridgeback requires lots of exercise.
 Also, while some characteristics are said to be typical for the different dog breeds, not every dog is alike.
 So talk to the breeder or shelter staff to find out about your puppy’s character.

 As much as your child might promise to pick up the poop or take Fido on walks, chances are, you will be picking up the slack.
 Children usually can’t independently look after a dog until they are twelve or thirteen years old, and even then, they’ll often need extra help from their parents.

 Family Pets: More to Think About

 Even after you decide on a pet, researching the specific breed of species you want is so important, since they differ so much!
 Some breeds of dogs are perfect for houses with children, whereas others might be dangerous.
 Some types of fish are easy for just about anyone to keep alive, but certain varieties of tropical fish might require a lot more attention.
 So even if you’re a “dog person” or “cat person,” do your research, but also expect surprises.

 Sometimes “research” could be something as simple as talking to other friends or family members who have particular pets.
 Just starting a new chat about pets on your FamilyApp message board could be a great first step!

-No matter what animal is ultimately chosen, parents should teach their child one thing above all else: Pets are living creatures with feelings and should be treated with respect.
-It is important for children to learn how to handle the animal properly and to know when it wants to be left alone.
+No matter which animal you ultimately choose, parents should teach their child one thing above all else: Pets are living creatures with feelings and you should treat them with respect.
+It is important for children to learn how to handle the animal properly and to know when to leave it alone.
 Even a tame animal can scratch and bite when harassed!

-If you realize that you made a mistake and your new animal isn’t a great fit for your family, send it to a shelter or try to find another place to care for it.
+If you realize that you made a mistake and your new cat or rabbit isn’t a great fit for your family, send it to a shelter or try to find another place to care for it.